Last Updated on October 15, 2021 by Grow with Bovees

 But that doesn’t mean there aren’t some things you should know first.
 The nitty-gritty details below.

-Indirect light or direct sunlight?
-Most enthusiasts have discovered bright indirect light is the best for the love and care of your philodendron Micans.
+Indirect sunlight or direct sunlight?
+Most enthusiasts have discovered bright indirect sunlight is the best for the love and care of your philodendron Micans.

-It loves light, but direct light can dry out and burn the leaves.
+It loves light, but direct light can dry it out and give it yellow leaves.
 So, don’t keep it in a closet and don’t leave it on your porch where the sun can fry it.
+The perfect light would be similar to a dappled shade.

 Let’s call this what it really is.